 Asking your clients questions about themselves is a great way to establish courteous relationships.
 This can be as simple as finding out how a client spends their free time, or where they’re traveling to on their next family vacation.

 A good tip to remember is that your communication should reflect the nature of your audience, so in some relationships this may mean getting straight to the point and cutting out any small talk.

 The more you know about your audiences’ communication styles, the better your work relationships will be, and the quicker you will be able to navigate through tough conversations when those situations arise.

 3. Presenting a warm and friendly face

-We’ve all heard the expression, ‘a smile goes a long way’ but when you put this to practice you realize it’s an extremely valid point, and an essential customer-dealing skill.
+We’ve all heard the expression, ‘a smile goes a long way’ but when you put this to practice you realize it’s an extremely valid point, and an essential administrative assistant skill.

 We’ve established that Administrative Assistance are often the faces of their organizations and as such, they’re the first staff members that clients encounter when visiting a workplace.

 Even if you’re on the phone or conversing with someone when a client enters the room, a smile indicates you acknowledge their presence and will assist them shortly.

 Administrative Assistance, understand their readiness to smile is what makes them approachable, thus highlighting their employers as welcoming places to visit

 Our Administrative Assistance Program at Robertson College places an important emphasize on the ability to be discreet and confidential when it comes to dealing with clients and the information they share with organizations.